I make it a point to be wholly me in everything I write. No guise. No pretending to be perfect. No fakey-fake stuff.

 It was a thrill…and a bit unnerving…especially when the heat went out and the roof started leaking that first year.
 However, the repairs worked and I got to design my own kitchen, so it all worked out in the end.
 But looking back on those first few years, they felt amazing and infused with a special kind of power from doing it on my own.

 I speak French.
 Even though my last name is Alvarez and my father's first language was Spanish.
 Growing up in our household he spoke English.
 It was just easier I suppose.
 This meant that I didn't learn it as a child.
 Then, when given a choice in school as to what language to learn, I choose French.
 Was this an act of rebellion?
 Or had I just fallen in love with all things French from trips with my parents?
 Je ne sais pas.
 I'm still conflicted.

 This may shock you.
 I realize that.
 I decided a few years ago that I didn't like going on the emotional roller coaster that I felt every time I heard the news on the TV or the radio, or even the sensational way news stories are often written.

 Don't mistake this for not caring.
 I care very deeply about people and what happens to them.
 I'll read non-dramatic human interest stories and the occasional in-depth, non-sensational article.

 8. I love “baska-naps”.

-I love watching sports with my husband.
-And unless I'm with friends watching a Packers game, I usually fall asleep on the couch.
+I love watching sports with friends and falling asleep on the couch.

 This is one of my favorite things.

-There is something so soothing about being with my pack (husband + dog + me), knowing all is good, and listening to the game going in the background.
+There is something so soothing about being with the pack, knowing all is good, and listening to the game going in the background.
 It puts me right to sleep.
 I love that.

-This first started happening watching basketball, so we started calling it the “baska-nap”.
+This first started happening watching basketball, so I started calling it the “baska-nap”.
 But I'm an equal opportunity napper…basketball, football, golf, tennis, soccer…you name it, I'll nap it.